 30 Years of Tarot: My Life in the Cards

 January, 1991: Outside: snow falling down.
 Inside: an old, wooden table in front of me.
-On top of the table, Oswald Wirth cards with their golden shimmer, waiting for me.
-No matter how difficult the day had been - arguing with mum or dad, problems at school, turbulence of the teenage years - in this moment everything became aligned, centred.
+On the table, Oswald Wirth cards with their golden shimmer, waiting for me.
+No matter how difficult the day had been - arguing with mum or dad, problems at school, turbulence of the teenage years - in this moment everything became aligned, centered.
 Nothing else existed.
-Breathing in and out, the deck of cards waiting.
+Breathing in and out, the pack of cards waiting.
 This is my meditation.
 Bow to the High Priestess.

 I suppose my interest in the tarot boils down to an inherent interest in human behaviour, which in turn boils down to psychology: why we think, feel and behave the way we do.
 Growing up in Finland, then in the Middle East, then back in Finland exposed me to a wide range of cultures, languages and habits.
 In Iraq, we lived in a global community, with people coming and going from the four corners of the world.
 My mum was a teacher.
 This offered a backstage pass into the microcosm of the staffroom and the mind of a teacher.
 I remember her thinking out loud why certain students were behaving the way they were, because of the situation at their home.
 I began to see and understand certain behaviour patterns, and how our actions in the external world are linked to the internal world.
 At age 12 I became obsessed with parapsychology.
 I read most of the books available in the town library.
 It was there when I first saw images of tarot cards, most likely in The Tarot by Richard Cavendish.
 Soon after I saw the Bond movie Live and Let Die for the first time.
 Jane Seymour as Solitaire accurately predicting future events made me think that maybe I could also become a successful fortune-teller.
 In December 1990, at the age of 13, I opened the box of the Waite-Smith (Rider-Waite Tarot) cards: it was a life-changing moment.
 It felt as if I had met a very old, dear friend after many years.
 So began my journey as a tarot reader.